 1. Create the Custom Field to be evaluated

-A calculated custom field is the rule that will be evaluated and determine if notification is displayed and/or the order is blocked.
+A calculated custom field is the rule that will be evaluated and determine if notification is displayed and/or the order is blocked, or simply calculate the value of a field.

-To create a calculated custom field go to the Fields tab and create a "Custom Field".
+To create a calculated custom field go to the Fields tab and add a "Custom Field".

 There are several types of custom fields that may be calculated, by a formula or calculated from values in User Defined Tables.

-This example shows a boolean rule - meaning a calculated field that is evaluated to either true or false.
+This example shows a Transaction Custom Field of type checkbox (boolean) - meaning a calculated field that is evaluated to either true or false.

 Click on Custom Transaction Fields -> Add Custom Field